 But, I believe they are sufficiently accurate as to reflect the true nature of Joseph Smith: a false prophet.

 However, it is not the eyewitness' accounts that convince me of Joseph Smith's error.
-It is the word of God that contradicts his teachings and condemns his doctrines.
+It is the Word of God that contradicts his teachings and condemns his doctrines.
 Joseph Smith isn't wrong because the eyewitnesses said that he is.
-He is wrong because God's word says he is.
+He is wrong because God's Word says that he is.